WreckedAvent/slimCat/CONTRIBUTING.md

 ## Compiling, Making a Release

 You should not need to do anything special to get slimCat to build.
+However, you will need to be able to compile C#6, which means using Visual Studio 2015.
 Should you need to make a release to a user, make a `release` build and run `build.ps1`.
 This will create a `build` folder organized as you'd need to be consumed by a user.
 Because I don't pay any monies to have the code signed, and you probably won't either, be aware that users will see a warning from windows saying the code was downloaded from the internet and probably not safe.
 They will have to know to dismiss that.